 Eric has recently spent time collaborating and incubating new material.
 Aside from his music, Eric has been developing his visual world, with surrealistic video art, and relishing the analogue quality of film photography to signify the out-of-time appeal of his music.
 Together with his collaborator and friend, Eric took inspiration from the dark worlds of photographer Cindy Sherman and film director David Lynch to evolve the visual statement of his act.

-Continuously honing his craft, Eric has been writing and recording demos in his basement, which ultimately yielded his upcoming single “Working Dude.”
+Continuously honing his craft, Eric has been writing and recording demos in his studio, which ultimately yielded his upcoming single “Working Dude.”
 This single is an exploration of modern surreal absurdities, whether they pertain to politics or personal values in our media-saturated culture.
 Eric says “the song is largely a sardonic reflection of our current alienation, our distraction culture, and the dubious barometers of self-value.
 The accompanying video will be an 80’s MTV-era, hyper-colored (and hyperactive) visual statement mixing in all of this, with some fun too, actually.
 Ironically, it’s an upbeat song that I think works on every level of depth or superficiality.”

 As was previously mentioned, Eric’s work continuously deals with issues of darkness and isolation, and when considering his lyrics and rich-colored visuals, you get the sense of an artist delving into the underside, or subconscious of himself or society.
 Eric muses that “As a Night Owl, I guess I ponder the thoughts and impressions that lay on the margins of daily life.
 At night, I have the space to hear my own voice and create.
 Through this process, I hope to connect with myself, and ultimately others through my work.”
 Indeed, if Eric’s music exists in a world of beautiful darkness, he is certainly hoping that he can find you there, too.